 I’ve read a lot of studies and while all research is typically inconclusive or a big fat “maybe” I feel that enough evidence is there to warrant concerns.
-These are petrochemicals that are overprocessed and you’re applying them to your underarms every single day.
+These are petrochemicals that are over-processed and you’re applying them to your underarms every single day.
 That’s a lot of exposure to chemicals that may very well cause some serious health issues.
-MightyNest has a great article on this subject that outlines what ingredients I avoid as well as they do.

 What’s Safer To Use?

 I look for deodorants void of aluminum based compounds, but also that don’t contain the typical ingredients I avoid in all my skin care: parabens, synthetic fragrances (phthalates), and petrochemicals (PEGs, propylene glycol).
 But the nice part is I have discovered a lot of deodorants that not only work great but are completely made with natural ingredients.
 I rest easy!
 And I don’t stink, even on my worst sweaty days.
+I haven’t used conventional drugstore deodorant in almost 8 years and I haven’t had an issue with body odor.
 Here are some of my picks for safer deodorants: